 - Preheat the oven to 350F.
 Line the bottom of a 10" springform pan with parchment paper or butter and flour the pan. (see note)

-- Whisk together the eggs, vanilla extract and 2 tablespoons of the buttermilk in a small bowl, set aside.
+- Whisk together 2 large eggs, 2 teaspoons vanilla extract and 2 tablespoons of the buttermilk in a small bowl, set aside.

 - Pour the batter into the prepared pan and spread to level.
 Place the plums, skin side down, in concentric circles over the batter.
 Sprinkle the remaining brown sugar over the plums.